hanzlika/drughunter-molecule-extractor/README.md

 Now simply wait for the script to perform segmentation, recognition and validation.
 The results will be exported into a csv in the results directory.

+### Extract from url (with text) (recommended only for extracting text out of DrugHunter)

+use --direction with either "down" or "right" to specify where the text you're looking to extract is relative to the molecule

+use --separator if the text information contains a "NAME SEPARATOR TARGET" line to specify the separator

 ### Extract all Molecules of the Month within a given year